dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ## Joycon Communication Protocol

-When attached to the console, the Joycon communicates through a physical connection instead of Bluetooth.
+When attached to the console, the Joycon talks to console through a physical connection instead of Bluetooth.
 There are 10 pins on the connector, I'm just going to arbitrarily name it like this:

 ![Alt text](https://i.imgur.com/52xjlRb.jpg)

-Looking at the pins on the Joycon, the left most one is Pin 1, and the right most one is Pin 10.
-Pin 1, 2 and 7 is GND.
+Looking at the pins on the left Joycon, the left most one is Pin 1, and the right most one is Pin 10.

 And here is a capture of the docking of the left Joycon.